-ICAR is an autonomous body which is responsible for Education and Research related to Agriculture in India.
-The apex body is established for coordinating, managing research and education in Agriculture including Horticulture, Fisheries, and Animal Science in the country.
+ICAR is an autonomous body that is responsible for Education and Research related to Agriculture in India.
+The apex body is established for coordinating, managing research, and education in Agriculture including Horticulture, Fisheries, and Animal Science in the country.

 ICAR is one of the largest networks of Agriculture Education and Research Institutes in the world.
 The ICAR network includes 6 Deemed Universities, 64 ICAR Institutions, 15 National Research Centres, 6 National Bureaus, 25 Directorates.